Table of contents:

 But this approach has made it challenging for employers to retain their best employees as compared to the past because an increase in monetary incentives alone does not attract employees anymore.
 Employees' desires are important and employers need to walk that extra mile to retain their employees.
 Use these five employee retention techniques amidst the great resignation and reduce future attrition:

 “People first cultures should be embedded in the organization's DNA”

 - Identify the root cause by conducting a pulse survey:

 Employee retention plans can be a success if companies work on employee engagement which starts with listening and understanding your employees.
 If conducted accurately, surveys can help you understand the factors that could be the reason behind low employee retention rates.
 The results will help leaders draw actionable insights about the areas employees show the most resistance.
 Although it’s not possible to resolve every pain point quickly, steps like these will be sufficient enough to bring alterations in the deciding parameters of an employee as they choose to leave or stay.

-Leaders can also collect and analyze feedback from employees who left the organization during the pandemic, and are willing to state their pain areas.
+Leaders can also collect and analyze anonymous feedback from employees who left the organization during the pandemic, and are willing to state their pain areas.
 By pinpointing why employees left, leaders can create a solid plan of action around those parameters and draft a fail-proof strategy to retain employees and control attrition.
 Culture Monkey’s science-backed Employee Engagement tool makes it easy for employers to assess the red flags with its pre-build survey templates for engagement, DEI, turnover prediction, and more that could help your organizations sustain such blows.